 Since it focuses on the emerging markets, the sub-fund may invest up to 100% of its assets directly or indirectly in bonds and debt securities with a rating below investment grade and/or whose issuer has a rating lower than investment grade.
-A rating below investment grade means less than BBB-/Baa3 (long term debt), A3/F3/P3 (short term debt) from at least one of the following rating agencies: Moody's Investor Service, Standard & Poor's or Fitch Ratings.
+A rating below investment grade means less than BBB-/Baa3 (long term debt), A3/F3/P3 (short term debt) from at least one of the following rating agencies: Moody's Investors Service, S&P Global Ratings or Fitch Ratings.